 A resident of Annapolis, Maryland, Anthony Stewart owned a ship known as the Peggy Stewart, named for his daughter.
 The ship arrived at Annapolis harbor loaded with 2,000 pounds of tea.
 Anthony paid tax on the tea and quietly moved it ashore.
 Soon afterwards, a group of citizens went to his house, angry that he paid an "English" tax.
 They gave him a choice - burn the ship or be hanged at his front door!
 On October 19, 1774, Anthony ran his ship aground and applied the torch himself.

 John Ball operated two upscale inns in Annapolis in the late 1700s.
 He passed away in 1784 heavily in debt.
 His widow, Sarah, bore the burden of running the inns and trying to overcome their financial woes.
 Maryland inheritance laws at the time awarded Sarah only one-third of her husband's assets.
-She tried to compensate for this by opening the King of France Tavern (now the Starbucks at The Maryland Inn).
+She tried to compensate for this by opening the King of France Tavern (now the Maryland Inn Coffee House).
 By 1786, Sarah declared bankruptcy and sold the property.

 Dr. Abram Claude was the mayor of Annapolis from 1849-1851 and very influential within the state and local community.
 In 1854, Abram Claude bought the defunct Calvert House and enlarged the building and endowed it with Victorian features.
 The current Governor Calvert House still incorporates this Victorian feel and decor.